USCG’s Sentinel-class Fast Response Cutters – Not Fast Enough?

 - Heriberto Hernandez

-The Coast Guard sees the Caribbean and the Gulf of Mexico as its top priorities, and has designated the first 20 Sentinel Class cutters to those regions.
+The Coast Guard sees the Caribbean and the Gulf of Mexico as its top priorities, and has sent the first Sentinel Class cutters to those regions.
 The first 6 FRCs were delivered to Miami, FL, and the next 6 are being homeported at Key West, FL.
-Boats 13-18 are slated for San Juan, Puerto Rico, and another 2 boats will be based in Pascagoula, MS.
+Boats 13-18 are slated for San Juan, Puerto Rico, and boats 19-20 will be based in Pascagoula, MS. Ketchikan, AK will get boats 21-22.
+Subsequent boats haven’t been assigned, but they will be distributed among Honolulu, HI (2); Portland, ME (2); Atlantic Beach, NC (2); Cape May, NJ (2); and San Diego, CA (4).

 FRC-B: Contracts & Key Events